-Acquiring and integrating a computerized maintenance management system (CMMS) is the first of the many steps to streamlining all your maintenance workflow.
+Using a computerized maintenance management system (CMMS) is the first of the many steps to streamlining all your maintenance workflows.
 However, that’s just the first of the many steps.
-To really reap the benefits, there are certain CMMS best practices that you have to follow.
+To really reap the benefits, there are certain CMMS best practices you must follow.

 If you’re a maintenance director or a facility manager with little or no experience with maintenance software, keep reading.
 In this post, we’ll share some of the tried-and-tested CMMS best practices to help you get started.